 Circum-Baikal Railway tour.
-Spend a day in a comfortable train moving along Lake Baikal shore by the Old railroad through numerous tunnels and bridges built during the Tsarist Russia in 1902-1904 and enjoying stunning landscapes and views.
+Spend a day in a comfortable train moving along Lake Baikal shore by the Old railroad through numerous tunnels and bridges built during Tsarist Russia in 1902-1904 and enjoying stunning landscapes and views.

 On the Baikal Helicopter tour, you will see the unforgettable Baikal landscapes and the Circum-Baikal railway from a bird’s-eye view.

-Take a the tour by hovercraft and enjoy winter views of the Circum-Baikal Railway from its warm and comfortable cabin.
+Take a tour by hovercraft and enjoy winter views of the Circum-Baikal Railway from its warm and comfortable cabin.

 The Circum-Baikal Railway is truly the main Baikal man-made landmark.
 This unique achievement in architecture and engineering is a section of the Trans-Siberian Railway and one of the most beautiful Pribaikal’s places.

-You have to arrive at the departure point (the Irkutsk Railway Station or bus stop next the Drama theatre) 20 minutes before the boarding and wait for the train/bus to arrive.
-For convenience, print out “Кругобайкальский Экспресс” sign, the staff will tell you the directions or look for the staff with the same sign.
+The tour starts in Irkutsk at the Railway station or the bus stop next to the Drama Theatre.
+You have to arrive at the departure point 20-30 minutes before the boarding and wait for the train/bus to arrive.
+For convenience, print out “Кругобайкальский Экспресс sign, the staff will tell you the directions or look for the staff with the same sign.
 The train moves by the old Circum-Baikal railroad.
-Normally, the ticket price depends on the class of the carriage and varies from 6000 – 7000 for the 1st class carriage.
+Usually, the ticket price depends on the class of the carriage and varies from 6000 – 7000 for the 1st class carriage.

 149 km.
 Staraya Angasolka.
 The section with the most complex engineering and architecture objects starts here.
 The beauty and the strength of the arc-shaped viaduct “Angasolskiy” are impressive.

 130 km.
-Shabartuisk artificial construction complex consists of a roadway above iron bridge and a double-span arc-shaped reinforced concrete viaduct.
+Shabartuisk artificial construction complex consists of a roadway above the iron bridge and a double-span arc-shaped reinforced concrete viaduct.

 110 km.
 Polovinnya Valley is one of the most popular tourist attractions.
 The beautiful river valley is located between the Cliff Chaikin and the Cape Polovinnyi.
 Two tunnels, the shortest and the longest, pass through the cape.